0800 158 3508

 Backlinks, or inbound links, can serve as a powerful brand awareness KPI as they can demonstrate your authority within a certain field or sector.

-Essentially, a backlink is a hyperlink on another website that leads back to your site.
-The number and quality of backlinks your site receives signifies its prominence and relevance on the web.
+A backlink is a hyperlink on another website that leads back to your site.
+The number and quality of backlinks your site receives signifies its importance and relevance on the web.

 6) Social Listening Metrics

-Social listening metrics are simply the number of people talking about your business, brand, or products on social media, with these figures reflecting the number of conversations happening about your brand across social media platforms and the wider internet.
+Social listening metrics are the number of people talking about your business, brand, or products on social media.

-By monitoring mentions of your brand, products, and even competitors, you can gauge the volume and sentiment of these conversations.
+Monitoring mentions of your brand, products, and competitors can help businesses gain a better understanding of the volume and sentiment of these conversations.

 7) Social Media Engagement